paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 ### On `DisputeCoordinatorMessage::ImportStatement`

-* Deconstruct into parts `{ candidate_hash, session, statement, validator_index, validator_signature }`.
+* Deconstruct into parts `{ candidate_hash, candidate_receipt, session, statement, validator_index, validator_signature, local }`.
 * If the session is earlier than `state.highest_session - DISPUTE_WINDOW`, return.
 * If there is an entry in the `state.overlay`, load that.
 Otherwise, load from underlying DB by querying `(session, "candidate-votes", candidate_hash).
-If that does not exist, create fresh.
+If that does not exist, create fresh with the given candidate receipt.
 * If candidate votes is empty and the statement is a dispute-specific vote, return.
 * Otherwise, if there is already an entry from the validator in the respective `valid` or `invalid` field of the `CandidateVotes`, return.
 * Add an entry to the respective `valid` or `invalid` list of the `CandidateVotes`.
 * Write the `CandidateVotes` to the `state.overlay`.
 * If the added-to (`valid` or `invalid`) list now has length `1` and the other list has non-zero length, this candidate is now disputed.
 * If freshly disputed, load `"disputed"`, add the candidate hash and session index, and write `"disputed"`.
-Also issue a [`DisputeParticipationMessage::participate`][DisputeParticipationMessage] TODO [now].
+Also issue a [`DisputeParticipationMessage::Participate`][DisputeParticipationMessage].

 ### Periodically